-I swapped the dose of paracetamol for the co-codamol and it did make a difference.
+I swapped the dose of paracetamol I had been taking for the co-codamol and it did make a difference.
 The Doctor advised me to get the soluble variety, but this was quiet a struggle for me to take.
 All that swallowing to get the pain killers into me was quite an ordeal.
 Next time I will see if there is a brand that has a tablet small enough for me to swallow in one go.

 Tonsillitis And Eating

 Tonsillitis really puts me off eating.
 I lived on yoghurt and smoothies when I was poorly a few weeks ago.
 As I need to lose a little weight, this wasn’t such a bad thing in some respects.
 Finding something I can eat is important as I need the energy to fight the infection.
 Severe tonsillitis will really zap your energy.
 Making sure I drink plenty of water is a huge priority too.

 If you get tonsillitis it really is important to rest.
 I was ill for about 6 days, and I would say it took another week to fully recover.
 Don’t try and power through it, it really doesn’t help matters.
 Take time off work, see if someone can look after the kids and try and get some sleep especially when you have the pain under control.
 It’s OK to go to bed and get some rest when you have a tonsil infection.

 When I was tonsillitis I met a friend for lunch.
 It was silly really, I should have been at home resting but I also needed a change of scenery.
 She told me to go to the Doctors.
 She was right to be honest.
 It was coming up to the weekend and if I didn’t get any better getting hold of tonsillitis antibiotics would have been a problem.
 I was worried about being ill and looking after the children.
 Tonsillitis really isn’t fun with kids about.